No More Reading Glasses

 Presbyopia is a form of farsightedness.
 Farsightedness means that you see better far than near.
 Presbyopia is the middle-aged farsightedness that happens when the natural lens in the eye gets less flexible.
 Vision difficulties due to presbyopia can be managed with Laser Vision Correction.

 The methods for dealing with presbyopia include reading glasses, contact lenses, lens implants (if cataracts are involved), and Laser Vision Correction.
+Eye drops are recently available that partially help with this problem — please see our blog, Eye drops for Better Reading.

 What Are the Common Symptoms of Presbyopia?